-We define Non-GAAP AIP net sales as total revenues excluding revenues from the Hydralyte and Insight Pharmaceuticals businesses plus an adjustment for certain trade promotion costs to align with the Board approved AIP.
-We define Non-GAAP Adjusted EBITDA as operating income less EBITDA relating to the Hydralyte and Insight Pharmaceuticals businesses plus depreciation and amortization and acquisition and integration costs related to the Hydralyte and Insight Pharmaceuticals acquisitions.
+We define Non-GAAP AIP net sales as total revenues excluding revenues from the DenTek business following its acquisition.
+We define Non-GAAP Adjusted EBITDA as operating income less EBITDA relating to the DenTek businesses plus depreciation and amortization, acquisition and integration costs related to the DenTek acquisition and expenses related to the issuance of debt during the year.